 Do your best to set up an emergency cash reserve and as many automatic savings or debt payments as possible.
 Finally, consider life insurance and ensure your coverage equals ten times your yearly income or more to help cover future expenses.

 Babyproof Your Home

-It’s helpful to babyproof before the baby arrives because new parents are sleep deprived, and you may forget to tackle some babyproofing projects because of it.
+It’s helpful to babyproof before the baby arrives.
+New parents are sleep deprived, and may forget to tackle some babyproofing projects because of it.
 Babyproofing your home should include securing heavy items like televisions, bookshelves, and dressers to walls, eliminating wobbly furniture that poses hazards to a crawling baby, and securing throw rugs with carpet tape.

-Crawl on your hands and knees to get a baby’s perspective on your home and be sure to remove sharp materials that are not in their proper location.
+Crawl on your hands and knees to get a baby’s perspective on your home.
+Be sure to remove sharp materials that are not in their proper location.
 Store medication in a high medicine cabinet and lock cleaners, detergents, and other toxic substances in a cabinet that your baby cannot access.

 Schedule Help Ahead of Time